awm-miller/project-barney/README.md

 The main way to run the full pipeline for a specific set of inputs is using `run_pipeline_single_table.py`.

-### Using the HTML Command Generator (Recommended for `run_pipeline_single_table.py`)

-A user-friendly way to generate the command for `run_pipeline_single_table.py` is by using the included `pipeline_interface.html` file:

-1.  **Open `pipeline_interface.html` in your web browser.**
-2. Fill in the required fields (Job Name, Channel IDs, Title Query) and any optional parameters for the pipeline run.
-3. Click the "Generate Command" button.
-4. The fully constructed command will appear in the text area below the button.
-5. Copy this command.
-6. Paste and run it in your terminal from the root directory of the project.

-This interface helps prevent errors in typing out the command and its various arguments.

-### Manual Command Line Execution for `run_pipeline_single_table.py`

-If you prefer, you can construct the command manually:

 ```bash
 python run_pipeline_single_table.py \\
     --job-name "my_specific_job" \\